visit-dav/visit/src/doc/python_scripting/functions.rst

 val : integer
-    Either a zero (false) or non-zero (true) integer value to indicate if VisIt read cycle/time information for all time-states when opening a database.
+    Either a zero (false) or non-zero (true) integer value to indicate if VisIt read cycle/time information for all timestates when opening a database.

 return type : CLI_return_t